 Like all other vehicle operators, truck drivers must follow all traffic laws and safety regulations while on the road.
 Similarly, the trucking companies that employ these drivers have an obligation to make sure that their trucks are safe at all times.
-They also have to ensure that their drivers operate the trucks in a careful manner.
+They also have to ensure that their drivers operate the trucks carefully.
 When truck drivers and trucking companies violate these duties of care—and an accident occurs—they and their insurance companies may be responsible for the resulting damages.

-If you are eligible, an experienced Edmonton truck accident lawyer in your area can file a personal injury claim with the at-fault truck driver or trucking company’s insurer on your behalf.
+If you are eligible, an experienced Edmonton truck accident lawyer in your area can help determine what kind of negligence led to the accident that harmed you and file a personal injury claim with the at-fault truck driver or trucking company’s insurer on your behalf.
 Your lawyer can then begin settlement negotiations and, if necessary, file a lawsuit against all potentially responsible parties in the court system.
 Your lawyer will do everything possible to help you maximize the monetary compensation you recover for your truck accident injuries.

 Performing the Necessary Repair Work